buy-buy-project/BuyBuy-ArtificialGenerator/README.md

 # BuyBuy-ArtificialGenerator
-Part of the final project.
+Part of the Final Academic Project.

 It is a Artificial Generator to provide a base with data about costumers shopping at supermarket.
 It Will be used by the API that we are creating too.